lucassabreu/gs-cf/README.md

   }]
 }
 ```
+>Note: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](#advanced-configuration).

 Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon.
 You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—all from your editor.

+### WebStorm

+You would need to have [WebStorm](https://www.jetbrains.com/webstorm/) and [JetBrains IDE Support](https://chrome.google.com/webstore/detail/jetbrains-ide-support/hmhgeddbohgjknpmjagkdomcpobmllji) Chrome extension installed.

+In the WebStorm menu `Run` select `Edit Configurations...`.
+Then click `+` and select `JavaScript Debug`.
+Paste `http://localhost:3000` into the URL field and save the configuration.

+>Note: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](#advanced-configuration).

+Start your app by running `npm start`, then press `^D` on macOS or `F9` on Windows and Linux or click the green debug icon to start debugging in WebStorm.

+The same way you can debug your application in IntelliJ IDEA Ultimate, PhpStorm, PyCharm Pro, and RubyMine.

 ## Formatting Code Automatically